albertz/Coding-Game-Intro/README.md

 If you want your game to be runable many different systems, there are many cross-platform libraries which you can use.
 Just avoid using anything from the OS libraries directly and use some cross-platform library instead to do graphics, sounds, networking, etc.

-Here are some useful ones, for C++:
+Here are some useful ones, for C++.

 * [SDL](https://www.libsdl.org/).
 Very simple, has a lot of functionality, and supports many many platforms.